serviceprototypinglab/mao-orchestrator/README.md

   -h, --help  show this help message and exit
 ```
 # Tool Compliance
-To create tools that can be deployed to the MAO-MAO platform they need to comply with the following guidelines:
+To create tools that can be deployed to the MAO Orchestrator they need to comply with the following guidelines:
 - Must be dockerized
 - Must be able to launch with no interaction (the possibility to pass command line arguments may be added in a future update)
 - Must put their generated data files in the `/usr/src/app/data` folder, as this is the folder mounted to the container.